nyorain/dlg/README.md

 You can either build dlg.c as library or include it directly into your project (nothing else needed).
 The name stands for some kind of super clever word mixture of the words 'debug' and 'log' (think of something yourself, duh).

-Can be built with cmake or meson (please consider jumping onto the meson train though, at some point i may no longer want to maintain the cmake version).
+Uses meson as built system, but you don't really need a build system for this after all.

 ## Show me something fancy already